What is Eye Lift Surgery?

 Regardless of a person’s age, blepharoplasties have a high success rate.
 A 2020 study showed a 96.7% success rate among young people and 97.4% among older people.7

-Most people who’ve had an eye lift surgery to fix the bagginess under their eyes have expressed long-term satisfaction with their results.
+Most people who’ve had eyelid surgery to fix the bagginess under their eyes have expressed long-term satisfaction with their results.
 Some have also reported an improvement in their quality of life.

 In this article